Story points & time

 The questions about story points that don't go away.
 Direct answers, with the failure modes named.

-Story points are a relative-effort measure.
-The single biggest failure mode of Planning Poker is the team that starts converting them into hours, days, or person-weeks — at which point the team has thrown away the property the technique exists to give them.
-The pages below cover the conversion-trap questions, the "should I" questions, and the work types that get systematically under- or over-sized.
+The single biggest failure mode is the team that starts converting points back into hours, days, or person-weeks — at which point it has thrown away the property the technique exists to give it.
+The pages below cover the conversion-trap questions, the "should we estimate this?" questions, and the work types that get systematically under- or over-sized.

 The conversion trap